Wamphyre/amdlinux/README.md

 - It is recommended that before trying these kernels you have a different kernel already installed on your system as backup and recovery.

-- As we saw before, I use the "Linux-Libre" kernel as a base, so it does not contain any proprietary blob, so it is possible that this kernel is not 100% compatible with all the hardware on your machine.
+- As we saw before, the "Linux-Libre" version does not contain any proprietary blob, so it is possible that this kernel is not 100% compatible with all the hardware on your machine.

 - If you crash your machine during the installation it is solely your fault.